 The operation is performed in the form of a suboccipital craniectomy, roughly 3 cm in diameter.

-A straight paramedian incision is carried out, with the patient in semi-prone position.
+A straight paramedian incision is carried out, with the patient in a semi-prone position.
 Some patients may show the presence of other tumors that can be removed, resulting in a return to normal health.
 In other cases, the symptoms persist in spite of the removal of tumors that have no relation to the Trigeminal Neuralgia.

 Operative Findings for Trigeminal Neuralgia

 Research shows a majority of operative findings that consist of the branches of the superior or anterior inferior cerebellar arteries or veins compressing the point of origin of the Trigeminal Nerve.

 Some patients might show an incidence of two blood vessels, both a vein and an artery, or both arteries, associated abnormally with the Trigeminal Nerve.

 Results in Trigeminal Neuralgia due to Microsurgical Decompression

 A majority of patients — around 84% — are known to completely recover with no pain in the facial region, no ensuing numbness and no further drug administration needed.

 - 10% of individuals are known to encounter the minor sensations of pain in the facial region on rare occasions and may need either no or intermittent drug prescription.